Ofahmy143/python-rls/README.md

 Now all you have to do is create a revision and run upgrade head with `alembic` for the policies to be created or dropped.

+for more info on handling alembic and it's custom operations check our [alembic docs](./alembic.md)

+---

 ### Using the policies

 now that we have created the policies how are we going to use it?

-we have a custom sqlalchemy session class called `RlsSession` which must be used or extended.
+we have a custom sqlalchemy session class called `RlsSession` that extends sqlaclhemy's `Session` which must be used or extended.

 and you have to pass the context which the session variables values will be taken from which should extend a `pydantic Base Model` and bind an `engine` to it.